SoftwareBrothers/hapijs-mongoose-app-bootstrap/README.md

 - dockerized environment
 - automated tests using mocha, chai and sinon
-- measurement test coverage
+- measured test coverage
-- database configured
+- database configuration
-- linter configured (eslint)
+- eslint linter configuration
 - API documentation generator using swagger
 - inline documnetation generator using jsdoc
 - authentication routes using JWT

+Using this repo as a start for new app should save you one day of development.

 ## Files to create